ovh/docs/pages/cloud/dedicated/antispam_best_practices/guide.en-gb.md

 * Analyse your logs using the **Message-ID** found in the block alert.

 * If you are indeed sending SPAM or illegitimate emails, we strongly recommend you to resolve the issue before unblocking the IP.
-Please consult the second part of this guide for email [best pratices](#best-practices).
+Please consult the second part of this guide for email [best practices](#bestpractices).

 Once the issue has been resolved, you can unblock your IP by performing the following steps: